Who is this course for?

 By attending this CLIL course you will:

-- Explore techniques for scaffolding language and content
+- Explore techniques for scaffolding language and content.

-- Become more efficient and more competent in designing CLIL teaching materials
+- Become more efficient and more competent in designing CLIL teaching materials and be more confident in delivering CLIL lessons.

 - Develop your own English language skills.